Back to blog

 Yes, but thin pages struggle

-Google can index almost any public page, but that does not mean the page deserves to rank.
-A profile with only a name and a handful of links often looks thin, especially when hundreds of similar pages exist on the same domain.
+Google can index almost any public page, but indexing and ranking are two different things.
+A profile page with only a name, a profile photo, and a handful of links often looks thin from a search engine's perspective — especially when hundreds of similar pages exist on the same domain at similar quality levels.

 That is why quality signals matter so much for link-in-bio products.
-Search engines need enough context to understand who the page is for and why it is useful.
+Search engines need enough context to understand who the page represents, what they do, where they are located, who they serve, and why someone would find the page useful.
+A list of links provides almost none of that context.

 What helps a bio page rank